 If you have sufficient emergency savings and enough cash for a home, car or other large purchases, you may not need a credit card.
 But if you need to build credit to obtain financing or you want to maximize rewards on your regular spending, responsible use of a credit card is a great option.
 Here are some other reasons you might want a credit card:

-- Rewards: Take advantage of various rewards many credit cards offer, including cash back, retail rewards points and hotel or travel points.
+- Rewards: Take advantage of the various rewards many credit cards offer, including cash back, retail rewards points and hotel or travel points.

 - Flexibility: Credit cards give you the flexibility to quickly address an unplanned expense or make a large purchase and pay for it over time.